Take a look at what is happening across Netherfield Primary School.

 Class 10 teacher is Miss Coutts

 We don't have 'topics' in Key Stage Two but we link subjects where there are meaningful links.
-We teach a broad range of wider curriculum subjects including Art and Design, Design and Technology, History and Geography but here are a few highlights from each term:
+We teach a broad range of wider curriculum subjects including Art and Design, Design and Technology, French, Music, History and Geography but here are a few highlights from each term:

-Spring: Royalty through Time and Materials
+Spring: Royalty through time, rivers and changing materials!

-Summer: Rivers, Revolution in Nottingham and Architecture
+Summer: The Peak District, Revolution in Nottingham and Architecture

 We cover a wide range of areas so if you would like to know more about what we learn in Year 5, take a look at our curriculum pages for a further break down or at our newsletters below.